How to defrag a Mac explained

 Why and when to defrag a Mac disk

-Back in 2002, when Apple launched the operating system OS X 10.2, there was no longer any need to defragment a Mac hard drive because these days, all Macs come with SSDs (Solid State Drives), and they don't need defragmenting.
+Back in 2002, when Apple launched the operating system OS X 10.2, there was no longer any need to defragment a Mac hard drive because these days, all Macs come with SSDs (solid-state drives), and they don't need defragmenting.

 macOS doesn't actually come with a native program for disk defragmentation, and no, there's no handy Terminal command either.
 Instead, Apple has Disk Utility and Apple Diagnostics, which can both troubleshoot and resolve multiple hardware issues.

-If you own an older Mac which operates with an HDD (Hard Disk Drive), it is possible to perform a defrag by installing third-party software.
+If you own an older Mac that operates with an HDD (Hard Disk Drive), it is possible to perform a defrag by installing third-party software.
 It won't harm your Mac, but it won't drastically increase performance either, so is it worth it?
 I would say no.

 If you do decide to go down the defrag path, make sure you back up your device first, just in case anything goes wrong.